-The scientific and medical communities are continually providing evidence that shows the health benefits of meditation
+The scientific and medical communities are continually providing evidence that shows the health

 .
 But how many doctors are actually referring their patients to forms of alternative medicine